 The most up to date results of monitoring (2012) indicate that this area is in compliance with the Guide Value of 300 faecal coliforms / 100ml.
 However due to the previous indication it is prudent to continue with the actions outlined in this Pollution Reduction Programme.

-The results of Shellfish Water monitoring for the other
+The results of Shellfish Water monitoring do not indicate any water quality issues within / in the vicinity